 People Trust Other People

-Moreover, social proof goes a long way in the war for people’s trust.
+Moreover, the social proof goes a long way in the war for people’s trust.
 Don’t forget, people trust other people.
 Post testimonials from existing employees, bonus points for videos so audiences have a face to put to the words.
 And for those reviews that might not be so heavenly, respond to them with gentleness, stay in the voice, and don’t forget the power of sympathy.

 Recruitment Marketing is a Long Game